-Course Title & Credits distributi course on of the Eligibility Pre-requisite of Code Lecture Tutoria Practical Criteria the course Astronomy and Astrophysics 4 3 1 0 Appeared in Semester 4 DSE-6
+Course Title & Credits distributi course on of the Eligibility Criteria Pre-requisite of the course Code Tutorial Practical Astronomy and Astrophysics DSE - 6 4 3 1 0 Appeared in Semester 4

 This course is meant to introduce undergraduate students to the wonders of the Universe.
 Students will understand how astronomers over millennia have come to understand mysteries of the universe using laws of geometry and physics.
 They will also be introduced to the Indian contribution to astronomy in the modern times, techniques to measure astronomical parameters, the different layers of the Sun and an overview of our Milky Way galaxy.